-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Solis SPF 001 (HMO) members?
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

+Section 2.1 What are the drug payment stages for Solis SPF 001 (HMO)members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Solis SPF 001 (HMO).
-How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+There are four "drug payment stages" for your prescription drug coverage under Solis SPF 001 (HMO).
+How much you pay depends on what stage you are in when you get a prescription filled or refilled.
+Details of each stage are in Sections 4 through 7 of this chapter.
+The stages are: